jlaumon/blog/content/post/string-hash.md

 ## Collision Detection

-The chances of having collision may be low, but detecting them during development is still critical otherwise you will get really weird bugs.
+The chances of having collisions may be low, but detecting them during development is still critical, otherwise you will get really weird bugs.

 The basic idea is simple: every time we hash a string, we access a global map (a hash map actually) to check if the hash was already associated with a different string.